 Friedhelm Scharhag, Founder & CEO, Mobizcorp

-“As an experienced digital commerce company we faced several headless challenges moving from custom builds on Salesforce Commerce Cloud to Mobify.
+“As an experienced digital commerce company we faced several headless challenges with custom builds on Salesforce Commerce Cloud.
 With our latest use cases, we see enormous acceptance by the shoppers and strong uplifts in mobile adoption and revenue.
 The main challenges throughout the ecosystem are different custom ecommerce platform implementations and lacking APIs to empower headless.
 For us, Mobify is a way to make headless fast, transparent and risk free for retailers.
 We see a huge potential because headless commerce will become the default not only for B2C but soon, for B2B, too.”